Work for Us

 - English, Maths and ESOL

 The college has strong working partnerships with local schools with a healthy number of 14-16 students attending each year.

 CWA is employer-responsive, with activities including work-based learning provision and all offsite employer training delivery.
 There are two managers, one responsible for employer liaison, partnerships and commercial training and one for apprenticeships and work-based learning.
 The large employer training offer includes apprenticeship programmes, short bespoke courses and work based assessment.

-In partnership with Anglia Ruskin University, CWA offers a range of higher education programmes, delivered in curriculum areas.
-This provides opportunities for HE courses from HNC and Access up to degree level.
-The college also delivers teaching qualifications through its Learning Practice team.
+In partnership with Anglia Ruskin University, CWA offers a range of higher education programme, delivered in curriculum areas.
+This provides opportunities for HE courses from HNC and Access up to Degree level.
+The college also delivers teaching qualifications through the Learning Practice team.

 Business support units